-When you disagree with a tax assessment from the Canada Revenue Agency, there are many avenues that allow you to try to resolve the issue without going to court, from administrative discussions with the CRA auditor all the way through the objection process.
-At the end of these steps, if the disagreement persists, you will need to take it to the next level the Tax Court of Canada.
+When you disagree with a tax assessment from the Canada Revenue Agency (CRA), there are many avenues that allow you to try to resolve the issue without going to court, from administrative discussions with the CRA auditor all the way through the objection process.
+At the end of these steps, if the disagreement persists, you need to take it to the next level, the Tax Court of Canada (TCC).

 The Tax Court of Canada

-Established in 1983, the TCC is the court that has jurisdiction to hear litigation concerning income taxes, GST/HST, customs, and many other similar matters.
+Established in 1983, the TCC is the court that has jurisdiction to hear litigation concerning your company’s income taxes, GST/HST and customs.
 The TCC’s jurisdiction is exclusive, which means that no other court can hear cases about these matters.
-The Court has 18 registry offices located throughout Canada and regularly hears cases in over 50 cities.
-The TCC is comprised of approximately 25 judges that are appointed by the federal government.
-It is completely independent of the CRA and has its own practice rules and procedures.
-Its hearings are conducted in both English and French, with interpreters available for those who need them.
+The Court has 18 registry offices located throughout Canada and regularly hears cases in over 50 cities, so you’re sure to find one close to your company.
+Approximately 25 judges appointed by the federal government comprise the TCC.
+It’s completely independent of the CRA and has its own practice rules and procedures.
+Conducted in both French and English, its hearings offer interpreters in case you need them.

 Filing an Appeal in the Tax Court of Canada